 Hold on!
 Don’t run away scared!!

-“Always speak as an expert . . . and the only thing you are ever truly “the ultimate” expert on is your own personal experiences“
+“Always speak as an expert . . . and the only thing you are ever truly “the ultimate” expert about is your own personal experiences“

 Saved by the cat

 A huge restless and highly agitated audience awaits the arrival of a specialized speaker on the subject of the medical benefits of involving pets/animals in the rehabilitation of victims of alien probes.
 The speaker is running 10 minutes late.

 Your boss tells you that you have to go on stage and address the audience without upsetting them by admitting the speaker is running late.
 He wants you to go up on stage and speak about something so the audience doesn’t catch on to the debacle.
 What do you do?

 The answer is simple.
 You speak to the audience as an “expert”.

 As a highly confident creative speaker, you take a minute to think about your own experiences with being abducted by aliens and being probed.
 No luck there.
 Okay, but you do have a personal experience that you can relate to the audience about your journey as a child recovering from something and how beneficial having your pet cat around was to that recovery.

 So now you jump up on stage, and you relate your personal experience with the cat.
 You are the world’s leading authority on the subject of your personal experience with that cat, and the audience can relate back to their own experiences with pets.